CanyonTurtle/dvhs-devteams/docs/articles/ROBOTC/pid.md

 # PID

-Proportion, Integral, Derivative.
-This is perhaps the most important concept in Robotics, and is even widely used in industrial life.
+A PID controller, informally called a 'PID', is widely used in industrial life and in robotics.
 This is incredibly important to understand if you want your autons to be even remotely reliable.

-I want to preface this by saying that the I and the D aspect of a PID will be incredibly hard to understand without understanding the basics of Calculus.
-I will do my best to explain it, but if you still do not understand, please just stick with a P control until you do understand.
+The PID Controller solves challenges that come up when controlling a system.
+More on that later.

 Before we begin, I want you to think about this problem: Using an encoder, or some other sensor, how could you bring an arm up to a target?
-Well of course, you could use an if statement.
+Well you could use an if statement.
 Let's look at the following:

 ``` c
 void moveArmToTarget( int target ){